Top 10 Reasons to Visit the Outer Banks in the Off Season

 5. Nights in Rodanthe, Anyone?

 Why not leave the family behind...and take some time to rekindle the romance (the sitting-snug-by-a-crackling-fire kind).
 From long walks by the ocean to brilliant sunsets over the sound, you'll discover that the romance is all around.
+Have the beach to yourself during a Spring Outer Banks stay.

 4. A Family Affair